People are always complaining about change and the speed of change and change for the sake of change etc.

 Thank you Japan you taught me a lot!

 PS.
 The food was pretty awesome also!

-Creating a positive culture in our workplaces is still one of the main objectives of leaders across the globe.
+Creating a positive workplace culture is still one of the main objectives of leaders across the globe.
 So much so, that our Positive Culture Day in Victoria on 31st July 2018 is totally sold out with over 100 people attending, so a second program has now been scheduled.

 Program 2 is scheduled for 23rd October 2018.
 Register your teams now!